madmax-470/clawstrike/README(clawstrike).txt

   Prints PASS/FAIL verdict per file with specific issues flagged.
   When checking a directory, prints a summary at the end.

-  ✅ PASS          — file meets all quality standards ⚠️  PASS (warnings) — meets required standards but missing nice-to-haves ❌ FAIL          — file does not meet required standards, needs fixing
+  ✅ PASS         , file meets all quality standards
+  ⚠️  PASS (warnings), meets required standards but missing nice-to-haves ❌ FAIL         , file does not meet required standards, needs fixing

 NOTES:
-  - No API key needed — runs entirely offline
+  - No API key needed, runs entirely offline
   - Run this BEFORE writeup_extractor.py to save API tokens on bad files
   - Use --strict for final dataset validation
   - Juniors can run this to self-check their fetcher output before handoff